North Little Rock, Arkansas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, North Little Rock has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 North Little Rock has a humid subtropical climate with long, hot, and sunny summers and mild, wet winters with little snow.
 January on average is the coldest month, while July is typically the warmest, though occasionally August can claim the distinction.
 The overall yearly average temperature is 62.5 degrees.
 Precipitation averages 45.79 inches a year, with winter and spring tending to be wetter than summer and autumn.
-Severe thunderstorms can occur, especially during the Spring, on April 25, 2011, a possible tornado struck the air force base in the city.
+Severe thunderstorms can occur, especially during the spring.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 64,591 people, 27,903 households, and 14,720 families residing in the city.
+As of the 2020 United States census, there were 64,591 people, 27,903 households, and 14,720 families residing in the city.
+The population density was 1,234.2 people per square mile.

+23.6% of the population were under 18, and 6.9% were under the age of 5.
+People over 65 made up 16.2% of the population.
+The gender make up was 51.9% female and 48.1% male.